severalnines/ccx-docs/docs/user/Howto/Deploy-a-Datastore.md

 High-availability is facilitated with Redis replication and Redis Sentinels.
 ### Scaling
 Redis can be created with one node (no high-availability) but can later be scaled with read-replicas.

+# MS SQLServer
+Microsoft SQLServer 2022.
+Special license restrictions apply and this option may not be available.